JoelTQX/1015-Mini-Project/README.md

 ## Dataset

 The dataset used in this notebook is sourced from [INSERT DATASET SOURCE] and contains [INSERT NUMBER OF SAMPLES] samples with [INSERT NUMBER OF FEATURES] features.
 The features include demographic information, such as age and gender, as well as behavioral features related to autism spectrum disorder.

+## Problem Definition
+How are other factors aside from ASD detection tests relevant in predicting autism?

 ## Methodology